Dav31012/shellclaude/README.md

 •  iOS sandbox is the main containment — agent cannot escape a-Shell

 # Use at your own risk.
 This tool intentionally gives powerful access to the LLM.

+## Legal Disclaimer
+This CLI is an independent, open-source project and is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Anthropic PBC.

+"Claude" and "Anthropic" are registered trademarks of Anthropic PBC.
+This tool acts solely as a local interface utilizing the official Anthropic API endpoints.
+Users are bound by Anthropic's Terms of Service and API consumer agreements when using this software.
+The software is provided "as is", without warranty of any kind.